datacarpentry/shell-genomics/episodes/01-introduction.md

 up until this point.

 > ## Tip
->
+> Hot-key combinations are shortcuts for performing common commands.
-> If you like to use hot-key combinations you might be interested to know that clearing the console can also be achieved by pressing `Ctrl+L`.
+> The hot-key combination for clearing the console is `Ctrl+L`.
 Feel free to try it and see for yourself.
 {: .callout}

 ## Navigating your file system

-The part of the operating system responsible for managing files and directories is called the **file system**.
+The part of the operating system that manages files and directories is called the **file system**.
 It organizes our data into files, which hold information,